sdasara95/sdasara95.github.io/_posts/2020-05-18-Curious-Case-Of-Recursion.md

 {% include youtube-embed.html id="HauSvpRVIgc" %} <br>
 ### Permutation Problem
 Let's consider a string: "ABCD" <br>
-It's permutations would be DCBA, CABD, etc. <br>
+It's permutations would be DCBA, CABD, etc. <br />
 **Solving Recursively**
 * What is the output?
 * Choose a letter and append it to output from input